10 Best Things to Do in Honolulu, Oahu in Hawaii

 Breakfast: KCC Farmer’s Market – Every Saturday morning, this collection of three dozen food stands represents the most delicious and innovative food on the island.
 Take on a fluffy stack of pancakes with fresh fruit and haupia (coconut pudding), spice up your morning with kimchi fried rice topped with an egg, or go healthy with savory taro hummus and a salad of naturally salty sea asparagus.

 Lunch: Lucky Belly – Chinatown is Honolulu’s Brooklyn: Hipsters go to walk the art galleries, shop trendy boutiques, and chow down at nouvelle Asian restaurants.
 No spot is more popular than this food truck turned restaurant.
-Open daily — except Sundays — for lunch, the Belly Bowl of ramen is legendary, and the Chinese oxtail dumplings and pork bao are also crowd pleasers.
+Open daily — except Sundays — for lunch and dinner, the Belly Bowl of ramen is legendary, and the Chinese oxtail dumplings and pork bao are also crowd pleasers.

 Dessert: OnoPops – You won’t find salty-sweet ice pop flavors like Pineapple Li Hing, Butter Mochi, or Pickled Green Mango on the mainland.
 Not feeling that adventurous?
 The Mango Honey Cream, Guava Tamarind, and Maui Goat Cheese are equally tasty, and thanks to popular demand, you can find these cheap treats in many locations across the island.

 Tip: In Hawaii, even an average hole-in-the-wall can deliver amazing Asian flavor, thanks to generations of Chinese, Japanese, and Korean immigrants mingling.